dandi/dandi-cli/DEVELOPMENT.md

   function will patch `requests` to log the results of calls to `requests.utils.super_len()`

+- `DANDI_DOWNLOAD_AGGRESSIVE_RETRY` -- When set, would make `download()` retry
+  very aggressively - it would keep trying if at least some bytes are downloaded on each attempt.
+Typically is not needed and could be a sign of network issues.

 ## Sourcegraph

 The [Sourcegraph](https://sourcegraph.com) browser extension can be used to